VirgilSecurity/virgil-iotkit/tools/virgil-trust-provisioner/README.md

 | Factory                | Place where all IoT devices are manufactured and go through the provisioning step                                                                                    |
 | Cloud                  | Cloud service that is responsible for users and applications authorization and authentication.                                                                       |

-Virgil Trust Provisioner helps you to build up a trusted IoT solution ecosystem by creating and managing necessary key pairs and distibuted trust list for all participants.
+Virgil Trust Provisioner helps you to build up a trusted IoT solution ecosystem by creating and managing necessary key pairs and distributed trust list for all participants.
 Then the keys and Trust Lists are distributed to all participants (e.g. IoT devices, user application, etc),  as a result each participant uses the TrustList while interacting with each other to verify wether the participant is authorized to do some operation.

 ## Setting up Trust Provisioner
 This section demonstrates on how to install and configure Virgil Trust Provisioner for preferred platform.